sec-js/GIVINGSTORM/README.md

 # Scriblur
 The beginnings of a C2 framework.
-Except minus all the C2 stuff so far.
-Currently generates a dual stage VBS infection vector, and a dual stage HTA infection vector.
+Currently without all the C2 stuff so far.
+Generates a dual stage VBS infection vector, and a dual stage HTA infection vector.
 The variables take into account C2 addresses, Koadic/Empire payloads, and a few delivery mechanisms.
 The payload files are output to an aptly named directory "Payloads" that is created if not already present.